cugone/Abrams2019/CONTRIBUTING.md

 If you'd like to contribute, have a question, or would like to submit a feature request, please [open an Issue](https://github.com/cugone/Abrams2019/issues/new/choose) first so it may be discussed before any major work is done.
 You don't want to spend a lot of time on a feature only to have it rejected.

-Please consider and follow the [Coding S&P](https://github.com/cugone/Abrams2019/wiki/Coding-Standards-and-Practices-with-Style-Guide) when making contributions.
+Please [read the wiki](https://github.com/cugone/Abrams2019/wiki) and follow the [Coding S&P](https://github.com/cugone/Abrams2019/wiki/Coding-Standards-and-Practices-with-Style-Guide) when making contributions.